 The program draws upon resources across the Loma Linda University campus.
 These include the Center for Whole Person Care, the Center for Christian Bioethics, and the Center for Understanding World Religions that offer multiple programs, conferences, and lecture series intended for student enrichment.

 Before the student has completed half of the program or sooner, the program’s administrative committee will link the student to a mentor who will provide support and guidance.
 Until then, the program director will mentor the student.

-Upon the successful completion of this program, each student will be able to:
+By the end of this program, the graduate should be able to:

 Students are permitted to transfer up to 8 units of approved graduate-level courses from other accredited institutions into the Religion and Society Program.

 In addition to these considerations, acceptance into this program depends upon whether, at the time the student wishes to study, the School of Religion’s resources and their interests and goals overlap enough to make it a mutually beneficial experience.

 A student who is promising, even though they do not meet one or more of the admission requirements, may be given provisional acceptance for up to 12 units of study after which the administrative committee will determine whether or not they will be permitted to continue.

 In order to receive the Master of Arts in Religion and Society, the student will complete a minimum of 48 units of coursework as herein specified, with an overall grade point average of B+ or better, and no core course lower than a B.

 |RELT 520||Church History||3|

 |RELT 558||Old Testament Thought||3|